p4lang/p4c/README.md

 To make your life easier, we provide the *install_deps.sh* script, which will install all the dependencies needed on Ubuntu 14.04.

-Our Travis regression tests run on Ubuntu 12.04.
-Look at .travis.yml for more information on the Ubuntu 12.04 dependencies.
+Our Travis regression tests now run on Ubuntu 14.04.

 On MacOS you can use the tools/macos/bootstrap_mac.sh script to install all the above dependencies using homebrew.
 Note that in order